 Pessoa’s heteronomy is a definitive element that gives multitude and the foundation to the HP Collection, which consists of works made by Włodzimierz Umaniec’s heteronyms, with some exceptions.

-Copyright © 2022 Heteronymous Painters.
+Copyright © the artists and Heteronymous Painters.
 All rights reserved.